oracle/terraform-provider-oci/website/docs/d/core_image.html.markdown

 	* `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.
 * `launch_options` -
 	* `boot_volume_type` - Emulation type for volume.
 		* `ISCSI` - ISCSI attached block storage device.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for Local data volumes on Oracle provided images.
 		* `PARAVIRTUALIZED` - Paravirtualized disk.
+This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 	* `firmware` - Firmware used to boot VM.
 Select the option that matches your operating system.
 		* `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders.
 		* `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
 This is the default for Oracle provided images.
 	* `is_consistent_volume_naming_enabled` - Whether to enable consistent volume naming feature.
 Defaults to false.
-	* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the boot volume's paravirtualized attachment.
-The default value is false.
+	* `is_pv_encryption_in_transit_enabled` - Deprecated.
+Instead use `isPvEncryptionInTransitEnabled` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/datatypes/LaunchInstanceDetails).
 	* `network_type` - Emulation type for the physical network interface card (NIC).
 		* `E1000` - Emulated Gigabit ethernet controller.
 Compatible with Linux e1000 network driver.
 		* `VFIO` - Direct attached Virtual Function network controller.
 This is the networking type when you launch an instance using hardware-assisted (SR-IOV) networking.
 		* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
 	* `remote_data_volume_type` - Emulation type for volume.
 		* `ISCSI` - ISCSI attached block storage device.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for Local data volumes on Oracle provided images.
-		* `PARAVIRTUALIZED` - Paravirtualized disk.
+		* `PARAVIRTUALIZED` - Paravirtualized disk.This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
 * `operating_system` - The image's operating system.
 Example: `Oracle Linux`
 * `operating_system_version` - The image's operating system version.
 Example: `7.2`
 * `size_in_mbs` - The boot volume size for an instance launched from this image, (1 MB = 1048576 bytes).
 Note this is not the same as the size of the image when it was exported or the actual size of the image.
 Example: `47694`